-- Power up all integrated devices and controllers and daisy chain them together using the RS-232 "Prev" and "Next" connectors (see Daisy-Chaining Devices for more details).
+Daisy chain all integrated devices and controllers together using the RS-232 "Prev" and "Next" connectors (see Daisy-Chaining Devices for more details).

+Next, supply power to one or more devices.
 Many products share power through the daisy-chain cables.
-The power indicator on each should light up. - 2.
+The green power indicator on each should light up.

 Download and install Zaber Console.
+Start Zaber Console.

-Start Zaber Console and select the communications port the first controller is connected to.
-For instructions on how to find the available communication ports on your system, please refer to: Appendix A Available Communications Ports. - 3.
-From the Console, issue a renumber (T:2) command to all devices (Zaber Console may prompt you to do this also).
+Select the communications port the first controller is connected to.
+For instructions on how to find the available communication ports on your system, please refer to: Appendix A - Available Communications Ports.

+If multiple devices are detected, Zaber Console may prompt you to renumber (T:2) them.
 The first device in the chain (closest to the computer) will become Device 1, the next will become Device 2, and so on.

-4.2.
 Initialization

 Every time the device is powered up or reset, the device should be returned to the home position.
-This is achieved by sending the home (T:1) command to the individual unit or all units.
+This is achieved by sending the home (T:1) command to the individual device or all devices.
 Until this is done, most devices will only allow motion in one direction, towards the sensor.